Darren-Lim-School-Project/ICT2x01/WORKFLOW.md

 7. Only do bugfixes & documentation in rel branches
 8. Use Tags to demarcate rel versions in master branch"
 9. Almost the same as a rel branch but words off prev release version
+10. other developers continue work off the dev branch